 Chosen Theme | Culture, identity and community |

-Global Issue | “Social media leading to both greater self-expression and malice, resulting in conflicts.” |
+Global Issue | “Social media leading to negative body image and self-esteem” |

-Why it’s a GREAT global issue | This is a better GI because it’s a contemporary issue and is relatable to many people around the world. |
+Why it's a stronger global issue | This is a better GI because it's a contemporary issue and is relatable globally across different cultures and countries. |

 How do I pick good extracts for my IB English IO?

-Throughout IB English, you’ll study various literary and non-literary texts in class that you may choose to use in your IB English IO.
-How you select your extracts can greatly impact your IO as they need to relate to your global issue.
+Throughout IB English, you'll study various literary and non-literary texts in class that you may choose to use in your IB English IO.
+How you select your extracts can greatly impact your IO as they need to relate to your global issue.Â

 Before selecting your extract, you should consider how well it can support your chosen global issue.
-To do this, consider breaking down your main topic into different explanations for how and why it is a global issue, and making these specific for each text.
+To do this, consider breaking down your main topic into different explanations for how and why it is a global issue, and making these specific for each text.Â

 Let’s read about Richard’s experience to see how he approached this process:

-I talked about societal expectations placed on women for one body of work (The Thing Around Your Nick by Chimamanda Ngozi Adichie), and how these expectations reduce their autonomy in Nigerian society.
-For another body of work (this was a collection of essays by Marina Keegan my school put together), I discussed how several different norms that affects general human life: having a stable and high-income job rather than pursuing a risky passion, doing vain acts of charity such as saving whales rather than making a homeless man walk to a shelter.
-Everything links back to the global issue, that is how you do not get side-tracked and remain focussed.
+For another body of work (this was a collection of essays by Marina Keegan my school put together), I discussed how several different norms affect human life: having a stable and high-income job rather than pursuing a risky passion, doing vain acts of charity such as saving whales rather than making a homeless man walk to a shelter.
+Everything links back to the global issue, that's how you remain focused.”

 You should also consider how the maximum number of lines that you can include in your extract for each text is 40 lines.
 This gives you some freedom in choosing how in-depth you want your analysis to be.
 Overall, you want your close analysis to be covering the whole extract – meaning that there is no point in choosing 40 lines and only analyzing the first 20 lines of it.
 You could lose marks for failing to demonstrate your full knowledge of the extract in Criteria A!
-So sometimes, less is more and choosing 20-25 lines is the better call.
+So sometimes, less is more and choosing 20-25 lines is the better call.Â

 Alternatively, you may find that analyzing a long extract is necessary for having enough evidence to support your global issue in a close analysis.
 Using up to 40 lines in this case would instead be a good approach!
 Having an effective close analysis will make more sense when we learn about structuring an IO in the next section.